 Minute-taking is essential for capturing the essence of board meeting issues and outcomes.
 Retaining meeting minutes for future reference and compliance purposes is imperative.
-Without meeting minutes, details about executive meeting decisions, task assignments and other organizational actions may become hazy over time and could put the board at legal risk.
+Without meeting minutes, details about executive meeting decisions, task assignments and other organisational actions may become hazy over time and could put the board at legal risk.
 Meeting minutes are proof of why and how a board came to the decisions it made.
 The IRS, state laws, and your national chapter (if applicable) may require you to retain your meeting minutes.

 When taken properly, these minutes ensure all meeting participants walk away with a clear understanding of outcomes and expectations and they serve as a legal record of business proceedings.

 With the help of a template and a clear, step-by-step process, you can put an end to the stress of minute-taking.
-Here’s a guide on how to make the most of your minutes and maximize meeting productivity.
+Here’s a guide on how to make the most of your minutes and maximise meeting productivity.